smapiot/piral/docs/tutorials/04-the-pilet-api.md

 While some functionality definitely needs to be used (e.g., `registerPage` for showing a page) other functionality is rather optional and may be skipped (or even disabled by the application shell) on purpose.

 **Remark:** The architecture of what functionality goes into which pilet, as well as what to be used (and where) of the pilet API is completely in your hands.
 Our recommendation is to make pilets as simple and lightweight as possible.
-Furthermore, we recommend using the pilet API only on few places, such that most of your code would actually be "Piral independent".
+Furthermore, we recommend using the pilet API only in few places, such that most of your code would be "Piral independent".

 ## Adding a Page

 While the pilet API gives us a powerful and flexible way to describe what to do with our pilet, it also leads to complexity.
-Alternatively, we could think of describing what pages (or components in general) to use in the *package.json*.
+Alternatively, we could think of describing what pages (or components in general) to use in the package.json.
 While such a method may have some advantages, it will always miss the flexibility that we gain by using code to perform the registration.

-Assuming we create a new pilet for the previously created application shell `my-app` we would end up with the following root module:
+Assuming we create a new pilet for the previously created application shell my-app we would end up with the following root module:

 ```ts
 import { PiletApi } from 'my-app';